 The Bible doesn't just contain the Word of God, it IS the Word of God!
 Jesus taught that every minute detail will be fulfilled (Mt.
 5:18).
 It is truth (Jn.
 17:17) and cannot be broken (Jn.
 10:35).
 It is the ultimate source of truth on whatever it refers to, not just spiritual things.
 In fact, it is even called "the word of truth" whereby we have been given birth (Jam.
 1:18).

 His written Word is "more certain" than His audible Word (2 Pet.
 1:19)!
 (What incredible assurance of truth the Bible offers.)
 The early church believed the final court of appeal and our absolute standard of truth is God's written Word, not some man-made creed or confession (2 Tim.
 3:16,17).
 Scripture has been given for correction, doctrine, training in righteousness and reproof.
 This word, Scripture, in the Greek is Graphe and means: document or writings.
 In other words, His written Word is the objective standard for truth that He has given mankind.
 This means that if a dream, vision, prophecy, teaching, testimony, experience, etc. is in contradiction to His written Word, it CANNOT be from the same source as His written Word, since God could never contradict Himself.
 We are to test everything (1 Thess.
 5:21) and everyone (1 Jn.
-4:1) with the Bible.
+4:1) with the Bible, the Christian's final spiritual authority.

 Furthermore, Jesus declared that His very own words will be the basis of judgment for all who reject Him and will condemn them (Jn.
 12:48).
 See also Rom.
 2:2.
 In these terrible times (2 Tim.
 3:1) with things taught by demons (1 Tim.
 4:1) and many being deceived by false prophets and false teachers (Mt.
 24:11,24; 2 Pet.
 2:1.), we MUST stick like the proverbial glue to the message of the Bible to be safe.
 This should give us all added incentive to learn the Bible and hold on to its eternal truths.